Fast Computing Formulas for some Dirichlet L-Series: Comments and Conclusions

 \section{Comments and Conclusions}

-By using the $L$--function definition of Dirichlet $L$--Series depending on Hurwitz $\zeta$'s and applying reduction formulas, several new identities for selected characters of $L_k(s)$ in terms of $\zeta(2,x)-\zeta(2,y)$ for $s=2$ or $\zeta(3,x)$ for $s=3$ and some additional constants were derived.
-By applying WZ--Dougall's $_5H_5$ method these (differences of) Hurwitz $\zeta$'s were replaced by accelerated series giving the currently fastest formulas to calculate such Dirichlet $L$--function values.
-The new proven formulas were tested to compute these constants up to several million decimal places in reasonable short times.
+By using the $L$--function definition of Dirichlet $L$--Series depending on Hurwitz $\zeta$'s and applying reduction formulas, several new identities for selected characters that give $L_k(s)$ in terms of $\zeta(2,x)-\zeta(2,y)$ for $s=2$ or $\zeta(3,x)$ for $s=3$ and some additional constants were derived.
+By applying WZ--Dougall's $_5H_5$ method these (differences of) Hurwitz $\zeta$'s are replaced by accelerated series producing the currently fastest known formulas to calculate such Dirichlet $L$--function values.
+The new proven formulas were tested to compute these constants up to several million decimal places in a reasonable short time.